 6. Dried Plants

 No Parisian apartment is complete without candles.
 I’m sure you’ve seen everywhere on Pinterest or Instagram pictures of Parisian apartments with some Diptyque candles probably on the coffee table.
 It might sounds cliché but it’s true!
-Parisian girls love scented candles, especially the ones from Diptyque.
+Parisian women love scented candles, especially the ones from the French label Diptyque.
 These decorative pieces add a cozy touch that makes any space feel instantly more lived-in.
-Try something a little unexpected, like Verveine, Thé, or Figuier.
-And check out my article on the best-scented candles that will transport you to Paris.
+Try something a little unexpected like Feuille de Lavande, Mimosa, or Figuier.
+And check out my article on the best scented candles that will transport you to Paris.